kawara417/device_readings/README.md

 }
 ```

+Timestamps are all stored in UTC format.
+I wanted the times to be consistent across the board, since there is no guarantee of timezone from our requests.

 This format allows us to:
 - check for duplicate timestamps in O(1) time
 - check for latest_timestamp in O(1) time